Print Options

 Program requirements

-The requirements are satisfactory completion of:
+The requirements of satisfactory completion are:

 • Six quarters of a Middle Eastern (ancient or modern) language;